 Some toiletries are essential, but there are others that aren’t necessary to bring along.

 Sunscreen is an option.
 You’ll need it for sure, but it’s an item that you can purchase on your vacation.
-The same goes for shampoo and conditioner, which is often provided at hotels, cabins, and lodges.
+The same goes for shampoo and conditioner.

-Here are some important toiletries to use on your Smokey Mountain vacation:
+Here are some important toiletries to bring on your Smoky Mountain vacation:

 Again, some of these things can be bought when you arrive, it depends on your budget and how light you want to travel.